vegaprotocol/specs/protocol/0061-REWP-pos_rewards.md

 1. Epoch ends and multisig hasn't been updated.
 1. All validators and ersatz validators, apart from Alice get rewards.

 ## Rewards from trading fees are calculated and distributed (<a name="0061-REWP-008" href="#0061-REWP-008">0061-REWP-008</a>)
 1. Run Vega with at least 3 tendermint validator nodes and at least 5 ersatz validator nodes each with different self-stake and delegation.
 1. A market is launched with settlement asset A, infrastructure fee of `0.01 = 1%`.
 Market leaves opening auction and at least 10 trades occur with a total traded notial for fee purposes of at least 10000000 A.
 1. Epoch ends.
 1. The reward pool from trading in asset A is at least `0.01 x 10000000 = 100000`.
 1. Each validator and delegator receives appropriate share of the `100000`.

 ## Change of network parameters
-1. change of network parameter `reward.staking.delegation.competitionLevel` will change the level of competition of the validators (influences how much stake is be needed for all validators to reach optimal revenue) at the end of the next epoch.
+1. Change of network parameter `reward.staking.delegation.competitionLevel` will change the level of competition of the validators (influences how much stake is be needed for all validators to reach optimal revenue) at the end of the next epoch.
 Default value 3.1.
 Minimum value 1 (inclusive).
 No maximum. (<a name="0061-REWP-008" href="#0061-REWP-008">0061-REWP-008</a>)

-2. change of network parameter `reward.staking.delegation.minimumValidatorStake` will change minimum amount required of own stake a validator has.
+1. Change of network parameter `reward.staking.delegation.minimumValidatorStake` will change minimum amount required of own stake a validator has.
 Minimum stake applies to all validators. it’s referred to as a prerequisite to being considered a validator.
 Validators not met with the minimum stake will not be all thrown, and in fact unless there’s someone who can replace them no one will be kicked out.
 If there is an ersatz ready to replace them only one will be replaced every epoch. (<a name="0061-REWP-009" href="#0061-REWP-009">0061-REWP-009</a>)